Kalaith/PromptGenerator/backend/MIGRATION_NOTES.md

 ### 1. Mixed Database Connections ✅ FIXED
 **Problem**: The backend was using both PDO (raw SQL) and Eloquent ORM inconsistently
-- `GameAssetRepository` used raw PDO queries
+- Various repositories used raw PDO queries
 - Other repositories used Eloquent ORM

 **Solution**: